amosvoron/querytalk/README.md

 QueryTalk is a lightweight DAL for .NET and SQL Server easy to learn and use.

-## Motivation
+## Idea

-The Entity Framework has never convinced me.
-Too many lines of code, too complicated.
-Is it really necessary to have storage classes (entities) inside the code?
+QueryTalk was developed with a purpose to be simple and efficient DAL for .NET.
+The developer should write as few lines of code as possible and should not repeat actions that have already been done when the data model in the database was implemented.

-QueryTalk also creates storage classes but behind the scene, in the separate DLL file.
-Supported by semantic querying and handy testing environment the developer can be now more focused on real job - on *querying*.
+For that reason, QueryTalk does not require any entity modelling.
+Furthermore, the storage (entity) classes are created behind the scene and stored in the separate DLL file.
+So the application code is clean and the developer can focus on real job - on *querying*.

 ## Summary